jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-cloud-transfer.md

 Before initiating the file transfer process, we highly recommend running pre-checks, to identify issues that can affect the transfer.
 You trigger the pre-checks by running a JFrog CLI command on your terminal.
 The pre-checks will verify the following:

-1: There's network connectivity between the source and target instances.
+1. There's network connectivity between the source and target instances.

-2: The source instance does not include artifacts with properties with values longer than 2.4K characters.
+2. The source instance does not include artifacts with properties with values longer than 2.4K characters.
 This is important, because values longer than 2.4K characters are not supported in JFrog Cloud, and those properties are skipped during the transfer process.

 To run the pre-checks, follow these steps:

-1: Install JFrog CLI on any machine that has access to both the source and the target JFrog instances.
-To do this, follow the steps described [here](broken-reference).
+1. Install JFrog CLI on any machine that has access to both the source and the target JFrog instances.
+To do this, follow the steps described [here](#installing-jfrog-cli-on-a-machine-with-network-access-to-the-source-and-target-machines).

-2: Run the following command:
+2. Run the following command:

 ```sh
 jf rt transfer-files source-server target-server --prechecks